 Toddlers and babies tend to have different body proportions from youths and adults.
 So to get the correct fit for their body size, you need to get something sized for toddlers.

-Sizes with T tend to be wider and shorter, as they are modeled after children, while regular sizes are longer and thinner to fit the body of someone older.
+Toddler sizes tend to be wider and shorter, as they are modeled after children, while regular sizes are longer and thinner to fit the body of someone older.

 Of course, depending on the brand, this could change.

 As parents, it is tempting to just buy a bigger size for our children so they can grow into their clothes.